travelgateX/documentation-site/content/hotel-x/plugins/booking_persistence.md

 alwaysopen = false
 +++

-Booking Persistence is a plugin that allows store bookings.
+Booking Persistence is a plugin that allows clients to store bookings.

 ## Booking Persistence {#Booking Persistence}

 ### Goals

 Booking Persistence is a plugin that allows clients to store bookings and avoid duplicated bookings.
+A **duplicated booking** is a booking that has the same cliente reference that other previous booking.
-This plugin only can be executed in booking service.
+This plugin only can be executed in **book** service.
-With this plugin, each booking(by clientReference) of an organization is unique.
+With this plugin, each booking (by clientReference) of an organization is unique.
-Each booking done with this plugin will be stored since one day after booking checkout day.
+Each booking done with this plugin will be stored until one day after booking checkout day.
-An application/communication error will store a booking with UNKNOWN status.
+An application/communication error during booking process will store a persistent booking with **UNKNOWN** status.
-This plugin has to be used for store and retrieve booking.
+In the following bookings with same client reference, the same response will be returned.
+In these cases, we don't send a request to the provider and the booking is read from database.
+This plugin is used for storing and retrieving the bookings.
+This two processes are executed transparently for the client in the booking process.
 If the booking returned is a retrieved booking, the application will show a warning like this:

 ```json